This information is part of the Colgate University catalog, 2021-22.

-Advisory Committee Cerasano, Cooper, Davies, Godwin, C. Guile (Director), Luciani, Staley, Stevens
+Advisory Committee Cerasano, Cooper, Davies, Guile (Director), Staley

-The Medieval and Renaissance studies (MARS) minor enables students to explore the richness and variety of civilization from the late Roman era through the Renaissance and Reformation.
+The Medieval and Renaissance studies (MARS) minor enables students to explore the richness and variety of civilizations from the late Roman and medieval eras through the European Renaissance and Reformation.
+Across time and place, it advances the study of cross-cultural and comparative influence in the period both within and beyond Europe's geographical borders.
 Broadly interdisciplinary, it is intended as a supplement to traditional majors.
-Spanning the arts and humanities and social sciences, MARS covers history, art, literature, music, philosophy, science, and religion from the 4th to the 17th centuries.
+Spanning the arts and humanities and social sciences, MARS engages history, art, literature, music, philosophy, science, and religion from the 4th to the 17th centuries.

-Chronological parameters define the Middle Ages as beginning with the rise of Christianity in the 4th-century Roman Empire.
-The Renaissance encompasses the humanism of 15th-century Italy, the Protestant Reformation of the 16th century, and its aftermath in the 17th-century Counter-Reformation.
-Because of the difficulty of assigning absolute chronological limits to these diverse periods, some courses necessarily include material that crosses these boundaries; moreover, the emphasis in MARS is on creating interdisciplinary bridges across the curriculum, and the program is structured in a way that encourages students to explore a cross section of traditional fields.
+The emphasis in MARS is on creating interdisciplinary bridges across the curriculum, and the program is structured in a way that encourages students to explore a cross section of traditional fields.
 To this end, MARS courses can center on a topic area proposed by the student and agreed upon in consultation with a faculty adviser.
 However, courses in the minor should complement each other.

 Students may elect to minor in either the medieval or Renaissance period or in a combination of both.
-In order to declare a minor, prospective students must write a statement of purpose (at least one page), explaining how the choice of courses in their minor will coalesce.
-This should normally be submitted to the program director by the spring term of the junior year.
+In order to declare a minor, prospective students must meet with the program director to discuss their choice of courses and how those courses will coalesce.
+This should normally take place by the spring term of the junior year.
 In order to take full advantage of course offerings and advising, students are urged to enroll in the program as early as possible in their undergraduate career.

 Award for Excellence in Medieval and Renaissance Studies — awarded by the program for excellence in medieval and Renaissance studies.